-The training program consists of three components: clinical rotations, seminars/teaching, and long-term psychotherapy supervision.
+The training program consists of three primary components: clinical rotations, seminars/teaching, and long-term psychotherapy supervision.
 (Please see the following link for an overview of the Consortium Program Structure and Rotation Schedule).

 The interns receive their training in a variety of settings, each one stressing a variety of treatment modalities.